z-four/Gatti/README.md

   <img src="/Resources/logo.gif">
 </p>

-Gatti is available through CocoaPods.
+Library is available through CocoaPods.
 Edit your `Podfile` and specify the dependency:

 ```ruby